cockroachdb/docs/src/current/molt/molt-verify.md

 The tool performs the following verifications to ensure data integrity during a migration:

 - **Table Verification:** Check that the structure of tables between the source database and the target database are the same.
 - **Column Definition Verification:** Check that the column names, data types, constraints, nullability, and other attributes between the source database and the target database are the same.
 - **Row Value Verification:** Check that the actual data in the tables is the same between the source database and the target database.

 For a demo of MOLT Verify, watch the following video:

-{% include_cached youtube.html video_id="6mfebmCLClY" %}
+{% include youtube.md video_id="6mfebmCLClY" %}

 ## Supported databases